parable (părˈə-bəl) n. a simple story which illustrates a truth or teaches a moral lesson.

 She understood plainly – if the school could not admit to covering up the abuse, or to sending her away for speaking up – the situation was not yet right.

-And the story goes on… In May 2018, a feature article was published in the Lowell Sun, titled “A Nightmare Without End”, chronicling the tale.
+On May 27, 2018, a feature article was published in the Lowell Sun, titled “A Nightmare Without End”, chronicling the tale.
 In response to this phrasing, the student asked members of all neighboring towns to attend Lawrence Academy Graduation on Friday June 1.
 Nightmares end when we wake up.
 So, the action called on people to simply wear yellow to symbolize the rising sun and a new day when honesty and accountability prevail.
 So, what happened?

-Well, first Dan Scheibe sent a message to the school’s contact list, responding to the Amends Project.
+- Well, first Dan Scheibe sent a message to the school’s full contact list, in response to the Amends Project.
 In the statement, he knowingly spread false information – and – chose to share sexual abuse details publicly, without the consent of former students.
 That’s a big no-no. Morally, ethically and legally.

 As for graduation?
 Well, someone decided to deny the press access.
 Yup.
 The reporter was literally turned away.

-People began to share similar stories of cover-up and sending-away with the student.
+2. Many people read this article and began to find the student, to share similar stories of cover-up and sending-away with her.
 Some, even happening to this day.
+Eight or more alumni, parents and former school members braved contacting her through her professional website to make contact for this purpose.
 So, it was obvious to her, the situation had not been thoroughly addressed.
 Not at all.

 You can also visit our Facebook page: https://www.facebook.com/amendspro.ject.9